walquis/http-class/README.md

 Let's try it!
 [Run server.rb, then client.rb]

 Why does it hang?
 Because by default, socket I/O is "blocking"...the read() waits until the socket is closed before moving on.

+(NOTE: In Python, there is no socket.read().
+Instead, you must use socket.recv(max-bytes).
+And the only time the Python recv() blocks is if there is no data.
+So this issue *sort of* goes away.)

 The sequence of events:
 1. Connection established by opening the socket.
 1. Server listens on the socket, waiting to hear what the client has to say.
 In other words, it "blocks".